kdpsingh/Evaporate/browserify/browbash/README.md

 > ./brow.sh ../classes/glm_model.js
 ```

-Once you ran this run, your directory should have 3 new files: </br>
+Once you ran this command, your directory should have 3 new files: </br>

 1. index.html
 1. bundle.js